Angluca/cex/docs/_include/arr.md

 /// Push many elements to the end
 #define arr$pushm(a, items...)

-/// Set array capacity and resise if needed
+/// Set array capacity and resize if needed
 #define arr$setcap(a, n)

 /// Sort array with qsort() libc function